Zaineb Sghaier

 Zaineb Sghaier (born 25 September 2002) is a Tunisian freestyle wrestler.
-She is a four-time medalist, including two gold medals, at the African Wrestling Championships.
+She is a four-time medalist, including three gold medals, at the African Wrestling Championships.
 She represented Tunisia at the 2020 Summer Olympics in Tokyo, Japan and the 2024 Summer Olympics in Paris, France.

 Career

 Sghaier competed in the girls' freestyle 65 kg event at the 2018 Summer Youth Olympics held in Buenos Aires, Argentina.
 She finished in 7th place.

 At the 2020 African Wrestling Championships held in Algiers, Algeria, Sghaier won the gold medal in the women's 72 kg event.
 She qualified at the 2021 African & Oceania Wrestling Olympic Qualification Tournament to represent Tunisia at the 2020 Summer Olympics in Tokyo, Japan.
 Sghaier competed in the women's freestyle 76 kg event.
 She lost her first match, against eventual silver medalist Adeline Gray of the United States, and she was then eliminated in the repechage by Yasemin Adar of Turkey.
 Adar won one of the bronze medals in the competition.

 In November 2021, Sghaier competed in the 72 kg event at the U23 World Wrestling Championships held in Belgrade, Serbia.
 She won the silver medal in her event at the 2022 African Wrestling Championships held in El Jadida, Morocco.
 A few months later, Sghaier competed in the 76 kg event at the 2022 Mediterranean Games held in Oran, Algeria.
 She was eliminated in her first match by eventual bronze medalist Kendra Dacher of France.
 She won one of the bronze medals in her event at the 2022 Tunis Ranking Series event held in Tunis, Tunisia.

 Sghaier won the bronze medal in her event at the 2023 African Wrestling Championships held in Hammamet, Tunisia.
 She won the gold medal in the women's 76 kg event at the 2024 African Wrestling Championships held in Alexandria, Egypt.
 Sghaier also competed at the 2024 African & Oceania Wrestling Olympic Qualification Tournament held in the same location and she earned a quota place for Tunisia for the 2024 Summer Olympics in Paris, France.
 She competed in the women's 76 kg event at the Olympics.

+Sghaier returned to wrestling in 2026, winning a gold in the women's 72 kg event at the African Wrestling Championships.